sean-maclane/cpsc-449-group-c-project/testing_readme.txt

 It is assumed for this guide that you have all the correct dependencies installed (python, etc)

-To avoid problems, delete users.db and posts.db before each test
+To avoid problems, delete users.db and posts.db before each test.
+Also, run the posts test after the user accounts test.

 To run the tests, first start up the server (instructions for windows at this time):
     1. in powershell, run: